alem-01/alem_public/subjects/flutter_piscine/quizApp/README.md

 ## Third part

-When all question answered show the score on a new page
+When all question are answered show the score on a new page

-- It should have Text with score and button which pushes to a list with categories
+- It should have Text with score and button which returns user to the main page

 <center>